randeelayosa/pizza-order/README.md

 ## Description

-_A program created with JavaScript and HTML where a user can order a pizza._
+_A program created with JavaScript and HTML where a user can select a pizza size and topping, and receive the total cost of their order._

 ### Specs
 | Spec | Input | Output |